-14 The real-time market (RTM) consists of the following processes: the hour-ahead scheduling process (HASP), the real-time unit commitment (RTUC), the short-term unit participating in the Energy Imbalance Market (EIM),15 which currently includes the CAISO and eight EIM entities.
+14 The real-time market (RTM) consists of the following processes: the hour-ahead scheduling process (HASP), the real-time unit commitment (RTUC), the short-term unit participating in the Energy Imbalance Market (EIM),15 which currently includes the CAISO and ten EIM entities.

-The real-time market conducts a multi-interval optimization for each of the real-time market processes, and therefore, each real-time market run produces results for multiple market intervals.
-The RTUC runs every 15 minutes and looks ahead from four to seven 15-minute intervals, depending on the run.
-The STUC and the RTUC processes perform security constrained economic dispatch and unit commitment to produce start-up and shutdown instructions, and advisory schedules and prices that are not used for financial settlement.
-The second interval of each RTUC run produces financially binding energy, ancillary service, and flexible ramping product schedules and prices for the FMM.
+The real-time market conducts a multi-interval optimization for each of the real-time market processes.
+Thus, each real-time market run produces results for multiple market intervals.
+The real-time unit commitment (RTUC) runs every 15 minutes, and looks ahead from four-to-seven 15-minute intervals, depending on the run.
+The STUC runs once an hour, and looks out four hours and 30 minutes.
+The STUC and the RTUC perform security-constrained economic dispatch and unit commitment to produce start-up and shutdown instructions, and advisory schedules and prices, most of which are not used for financial settlement.
+The second interval of each RTUC run produces financially binding energy, ancillary service, and flexible ramping product schedules and prices for the fifteen minute market model (FMM).
 The CAISO market financially settles the FMM based on differences from day-ahead schedules or, in the EIM, from base schedules.
-One of the RTUC runs is used to initially schedule imports and exports and is referred to as the HASP.
+The CAISO uses one of the RTUC runs to initially schedule imports and exports, i.e., the HASP.

 The RTD conducts a security-constrained economic dispatch to produce binding energy dispatch instructions and prices, and flexible ramping product schedules, every 5 minutes.
 The RTD looks out from nine to thirteen 5-minute intervals, depending on the run.
 The first RTD interval is the binding market interval used for the final resource dispatch and financial settlement.
-The results for the RTD intervals beyond the binding run are advisory and do not serve as the basis for settlements or dispatch.
+The results for the RTD intervals beyond the binding run are advisory, and are not the basis for settlements or dispatch.
 The CAISO financially settles the RTD based on differences from FMM schedules.

-The CAISO tariff sets forth rules for the submission of bids and selfschedules of energy and ancillary services in the CAISO markets.16 The CAISO market design allows market participants to submit separate bid components for commitment costs and for market bids for energy above minimum load.
-Market participants can also engage in convergence bidding (sometimes called virtual bidding) to speculate on price differences, hedge their physical market positions, and manage their exposure to differences between day-ahead and real-time prices.17 The maximum energy bid price is \$1,000/MWh.18 commitment (STUC), the fifteen-minute market (FMM), and the real-time dispatch (RTD).
+The CAISO market design includes specific rules for submitting bids and self-schedules of energy and ancillary services in the CAISO market,16 and allows market participants to submit separate bid components for commitment costs and market bids for energy above minimum load.
+Market participants can also engage in convergence bidding (sometimes called virtual bidding) to hedge their physical market positions that have exposure to differences between day-ahead and real-time prices.17 The maximum energy bid price is \$1,000/MWh.18 commitment (STUC), the fifteen minute market (FMM), and the real-time dispatch (RTD).
 Existing tariff section 34.